-SC8.4.1.1 Where cheating is suspected in an examination the Invigilator will endorse the student's script at the appropriate point with the time and a note of the alleged behaviour and inform the student that the
+SC8.4.1.1 Where cheating is suspected in an examination the Invigilator will endorse the student's script at the appropriate point with the time and

-- allegation will be reported.
-The student will be permitted to continue the examination, having been given fresh answer book(s). - SC8.4.1.2 At the conclusion of the examination the Invigilator will complete a report and submit it with the student's examination script(s) to the appropriate Student & Academic Services personnel. - SC8.4.1.3 The completed report and the script will be forwarded by Student & Academic Services to the Dean of School for the School in which the module is registered.
+- SC8.4.1.2 At the conclusion of the examination the Invigilator will complete a report and submit it with the student's examination script(s) to the appropriate Student & Academic Services personnel. - SC8.4.1.3 The completed report and the script will be forwarded by Student & Academic Services to the Dean of School for the School in which the module is registered.
 The ACO for that School will conduct an investigation in accordance with Section SC8.5 below. - SC8.4.1.4 Where an allegation of cheating is made after an examination has taken place, this must be passed to the relevant ACO or equivalent for the School in which the module is registered.
 The ACO for that School will conduct an investigation in accordance with Section SC8.5 below.